These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 - Do not bounce!

-- Exhale and press the bar back up until your arms are straight, but your elbows are not locked.
+- Exhale and press the bar back up until your arms straighten, but keep your elbows unlocked.

 - That’s one rep – keep going!

-Please note: You can use different bench press grip widths to work different parts of your chest.
+Please note: You can use different bench press grip widths to work various parts of your chest.

-A wider grip tends to target the outer chest a little more, while a narrower grip emphasizes the center.
+A wider grip targets the outer chest a little more, while a narrower grip emphasizes the center.

-However, the closer your hands are, the more work your triceps have to do.
+However, keep in mind that the closer your hands are, the more work your triceps have to do.

 Avoid These Bench Press Mistakes!

-The flat barbell bench press is a great exercise, but that doesn’t mean it’s the only variation you can do.
+The classic barbell bench press is a great exercise, but that doesn’t mean it’s the only variation you can do.

 Liven up your upper body workout with these other bench press exercises.